José Luis Pavoni

 José Luis Pavoni (born 23 May 1954) is an Argentine football coach and former player.
-He won honours with all four of his club teams and represented the Argentina national football team at the 1975 Copa América.
+As a defender, he won honours with all four of his club teams (Newell's Old Boys, River Plate, Pumas UNAM, and Argentinos Juniors) and also represented the Argentina national football team internationally at the 1975 Copa América.

 Playing career

 Pavoni started his professional career in 1973 at Newell's Old Boys in Rosario.
 In 1974, he was part of the squad that won the Metropolitano, bringing Newell's their first major championship title.

-In 1975 Pavoni was part of the Argentina squad for the 1975 Copa América, which saw Argentina exit in the first round despite an 11-0 win against Venezuela.
+In 1975 Pavoni was part of the Argentina squad for the 1975 Copa América, which saw Argentina exit in the first round despite an 11–0 win against Venezuela.

 In 1978 Pavoni joined River Plate where he won a further four league titles.
 In 1982, he joined Mexican side UNAM Pumas where he was part of the squad that won the 1982 CONCACAF Champions' Cup.

 In 1983, he returned to Argentina to join Argentinos Juniors.
 During his time at the club, Argentinos enjoyed their golden age, winning back to back league championships in the Metropolitano 1984 and the Nacional 1985.
 They went on to win the Copa Libertadores 1985, also claiming the 1985 Copa Interamericana and playing in the Copa Intercontinental against Juventus of Italy.